Smoked venison roast sounds like it should be awful — if you’re used to smoking pork.

 How do you get there?
 You can do what I call “smoke roasting” — I have a method for this in my cookbook Buck, Buck, Moose.
 That consists of tossing a hunk of meat into a hot smoker and cooking it until the meat hits the proper internal temperature.

-To really smoke venison you will want to salt it first.
+To really make a nice smoked venison roast, you will want to salt it first.
 Not a full-on cure, but a nice salting.

 You get there by using your digital kitchen scale.
 Yes, you must measure things for this recipe.
 You measure your hunk of venison.
 Do this in grams.
 Then you measure out 1 percent of that weight in regular kosher salt, and add an equal amount of sugar.
 If you feel like using a curing salt — I don’t — add no more than 0.2 percent of the venison’s weight.
 You’ll want a cure marked No. 1 here, not No. 2.
 Again, I don’t use curing salts, but you can.